Australian-Text-Analytics-Platform/atap_corpus/README.md

 Provides a standardised base Corpus structure for ATAP tools.

-Different Corpus can be sliced into subcorpus based on different criterias and will always return an instance subclass of BaseCorpus.
+Different Corpus can be sliced into subcorpus based on different criterias and will always return an subclass instance of BaseCorpus.
 The slicing criteria is highly flexible, it accepts a user defined function and comes with convenience slicing operations layered on top of it out-of-the-box.
 Subcorpus maintains a parent-child relationship with original corpus in a tree internally.

-Corpus can also be serialised and deserialised which can be used to carry across different ATAP analytical notebooks.
+Corpus can also be serialised and deserialised which can be used to carry across different ATAP analytics notebooks.

 ```shell
 pip install atap_corpus